 - American Paintings and Sculpture

 - Arts of Islam

 - Modern and Contemporary Art

 - Join and Support

-Lectures, performances, panel discussions, artist talks, master classes, and other events provide thought-provoking perspectives on art from the museum’s collection and exhibitions.
+Lectures, performances, panel discussions, artist talks, readings, film screenings, and other events provide thought-provoking perspectives on art from the museum’s collection and exhibitions.
 Gallery talks and tours—offered on a wide range of artists, cultures, and time periods—are a great way to learn by looking at original works of art.

 Zanele Muholi, Dikeledi Sibanda, Yeoville, Johannesburg, from the series Faces and Phases, 2011.
 Gelatin silver print.
 Yale University Art Gallery, Richard Brown Baker, B.A.
 1935, Fund. © Zanele Muholi.
 Courtesy Stevenson, Cape Town and Johannesburg

 Presented in conjunction with the student-curated exhibition Contemporary Art/South Africa, this upcoming program features a discussion among artist Zanele Muholi, whose work is included in the exhibition; curator Judy Hecker, who is responsible for acquiring a comprehensive collection of South African prints for the Museum of Modern Art; and professor Chika Okeke-Agulu, who teaches at Princeton University and specializes in Africa and the African Diaspora.
 These esteemed guests will explore contemporary South African art and its relationship to South African society and politics, as well as to international dialogues about art and ideas.
 The discussion will be moderated by Kate Ezra, the Gallery’s Nolen Curator of Education and Academic Affairs, who directed the student curators of the exhibition.